Abiodun Alao: Scholarship

 Alao carried out series of research that highlighted the danger embedded in the mismanagement of African vast natural resources making it seemed a curse than a blessing.
 He has contributed significantly to development projects across the world by working extensively and regularly with many international, regional and intergovernmental organisations, such as the United Nations, African Union, European Union, World Bank, ECOWAS and several others.
 He was part of the 4-person team that visited Rwanda and undertook a Comprehensive Threat Assessment for the country immediately after the 1994 genocide and was on the Team of Academic Experts that advised the Office of the UN Secretary General on the civil war in Sierra Leone.
 Alao also co-authored the Concept Note for the Common Defence and Security Policy for the Africa Union and was the co-author of the first post-Civil War National Security Strategy Framework for Liberia.
 He also advised the Liberian Government on the Reorganisation of the country's Foreign Policy Institute.
 Additionally, Alao was a member of the team that worked on the Development of Donor Countries Effectiveness in Fragile States.

 Alao was also part of the team that assisted ECOWAS and the Canadian Government on the establishment of the Child Protection Unit (CPU) within the ECOWAS structure.
 Furthermore, Alao was a member of the Four-Person team undertook a comprehensive evaluation of the activities of the Bureau for Crisis Prevention and Recovery (BCPR) of the United Nations Development Programme (UNDP) during the first 5 years of its operation.
-In addition, he wrote the Lead Paper for the United Nation's Office of the Special Adviser on Africa (OSAA) on the link between climate change and conflict over natural resources in Africa and another Lead Paper for OSAA on The ways of addressing the Illegal Exploitation of Natural Resources in Africa.
+In addition, he wrote the Lead Paper for the United Nations' Office of the Special Adviser on Africa (OSAA) on the link between climate change and conflict over natural resources in Africa and another Lead Paper for OSAA on The ways of addressing the Illegal Exploitation of Natural Resources in Africa.
 Alao also served as a member of the steering committee of the FOREWARN Project including ECOWAS, ALC/KCL, Humanitarian Futures, among many others.
 He is working with the United Nations on the link between Radicalisation and Violence and with ECOWAS on the development of Policy Framework for Security Sector Reform and Governance He is also on the advisory board of the African Leadership Centre in Nairobi, Kenya and on the board of trustees, Federal Government College Ilorin Old Students Association.

 The governor of Osun State, Rauf Aregbesola, appointed Alao, a member of the Governing Council of Osun State University, Osogbo, Nigeria, while the Federal Government of Nigeria appointed him, a member of the Governing Council of the Federal University of Petroleum Resources, Efurun.